anirbanbasu/dqa/README.md

 >   - Gone Girl (2014)
 >   - Mank (2020)

+### Inconsistency and the need for improvement
+The generated responses depend heavily on the LLM making them very inconsistent.
+In addition, while the workflow passes on the examples shown here, there remains room for improvement, with respect to wasteful LLM calls, wasteful tool calls, consistency of the answer from the same LLM, ability to generate reliable answers from low parameter quantised models (available on Ollama, for instance), amongst others.

 [^1]: Sacoransky, D., 2024.
 Build a RAG agent to answer complex questions.
 IBM Developer Tutorial.
 [URL](https://developer.ibm.com/tutorials/awb-build-rag-llm-agents/).

 ## Project status